Wallet Pass Design

 Shortcuts

-Shortcuts are quick-access links that appear on the back of the wallet pass.
+Shortcuts are quick-access links on the wallet pass.
+On Apple they appear as tappable entries on the back of the pass; on Google they appear as links on the card.
 They give customers one-tap access to your website, product collections, exclusive offers, or support resources.

 Adding a Shortcut